What is Parkinson’s M.E.D.S class?

-Everybody arrives from 1pm & we usually get started about 1.20pm with our dance/ exercise class, which lasts for approximately one hour.
-We then have tea/ coffee/ biscuits & socialising time.
+Everybody arrives from 1pm & we usually get started about 1.15 pm, with our dance/ exercise class finishing at 3pm.
+When Covid restrictions are fully lifted at our venue, we will then have tea/ coffee/ biscuits & socialising time.

 Where is it?

-All classes are held at The United Church of St Mark, Great Tattenhams KT18 8RD, 1-3pm on Tuesdays.
-We do not meet on the second Tuesday of each month as the venue is unavailable.
+All classes are held at The United Church of St Mark, Great Tattenhams KT18 8RD, 1.45-3.15pm on Tuesdays during term time only.

 Do I have to pay?